nhwilson/DDR/README.md

 # Installation Guidelines

-Currently, this package requires an installation of python 2.7+, as well as the following
-dependencies:

-* numpy
-* pandas
-* cython
-* gensim==2.1.0

-Guidelines for installing python and these dependencies can be found here: https://packaging.python.org/installing/

-Users who are new to python, may find the Anaconda platform easier to work with.
-Installation information can be found here: https://docs.continuum.io/anaconda/install.

-To install DDR you can use the following steps:

-1. Download this repository
+1. Download the repository
-2. Open a terminal session and navigate to the downloaded DDR directory that contains 'setup.py'.
-3. Run:

-    $ python setup.py install
+2. Install [Anaconda]()^[Skip this if you know what you're doing!]

+3. Decompress the repository and navigate to it in terminal

+4. Create a virtual environment using the included YAML file.
+In Anaconda, type the following to do so:

+`conda env create --name ddr --file=ddr.yml`

+5. Activate the virtual environment.
+In Anaconda, type

+`conda activate ddr`

+6. Install the repository in the virtual environment by typing

+`python setup.py install`

 After installing DDR, you can import the packages into a python environment and use it as directed in the DDR-Introduction and DDR-Tutorial documentation.